w3f/polkadot-wiki/docs/kusama-parameters.md

 See [Polkadot Parameters](kusama-time-periods) for more details on how Kusama's parameters differ from Polkadot's._

-- Slot / Block: 6 seconds (although see note below)
+- Slot: 6 seconds (generally one block per slot, although see note below)
 - Epoch: 1 hour (600 slots x 6 seconds)
 - Session: 1 hour (6 sessions per Era)
 - Era: 6 hours (3600 slots x 6 seconds)